juruen/inversion-pairs/README.md

 3. Book D
 4. Book A

-You would create a vector as follow:
+You would create a vector as follows:

 [4, 2, 1, 3]